Dashcam catches bus running red light, narrowly missing children

 "We cannot identify the bus driver from this footage – the time stamp on the video appears to be wrong, it says 22.49pm but it isn't dark.

-"If anyone can identify the bus or the operator we will take the matter up with them," he said.
+"If anyone can identify the bus or the operator we will take the matter up with them."

 • If you have any information about the incident call 09 366 6400, or use 0800 103 080 if within Auckland calling areas of Warkworth, Helensville, Hibiscus Coast, Great Barrier or Pukekohe.